-Transfer requests will be accepted between March 1-May 1 each year.
-Students will be placed on a waiting list prioritized by the date and time of receipt of the complete transfer form at the receiving school.
+Transfer requests will be accepted between March 1- July 10 each year.
+Students transfer applications will be accepted or denied depending on the space availability at the campus determined via a lottery process.
 In-district transfer requests for students of IISD employees who work at the receiving school will be given priority over other transfer requests.
-School authorities will notify parents/guardians by June 15 of the approval or disapproval of transfer requests.
 School authorities will exercise the right to limit transfers to any school where the enrollment reaches a level considered a maximum for the administration of an effective and efficient educational program.
-Transfer requests received after May 1 will only be approved on a space available basis.